annieweng/ansible-guacamole/README.md

    and fill in all vault value. see roles/server/var/vault.xml.template as example
    * use ansible-playbook --ask-vault-pass if prefer. just update ansible.cfg to reflect the option.

-2. change value on group_var/all/vars.yml file to your own environment, then 'ansible-play -v playbooks/server.yml',  this will setup guacamole server and client in one machine
+2. change value on group_var/all/vars.yml file to your own environment, then 'ansible-playbook -v server.yml',  this will setup guacamole server and client in one machine

   * Current guacamole version: **0.9.14**
   * Current guacamole client version: including war  and extensions: **0.9.14**